smilack/purescript-gesso/docs/manual.md

 circle' = canvas <~* { x: 2.0, y: 3.0, r: 1.0 }
 ```

-### Other
+## Other Geometry Functions

 Geometry exports a `fromMouseEvent` function that extracts a `Point` (in canvas coordinates) from a `MouseEvent`.

-## Halogen Applications
+# Gesso as a Halogen Component

-See the [Halogen Guide](https://purescript-halogen.github.io/purescript-halogen/guide/05-Parent-Child-Components.html) for adding a child to a Halogen component.
+See the [Halogen Guide: Parent and Child Components](https://purescript-halogen.github.io/purescript-halogen/guide/05-Parent-Child-Components.html) for adding a child to a Halogen component.

 > [!IMPORTANT]
 > Halogen and Gesso use slightly different terminology here.